allenai/beaker-gantry/README.md

 That means that everything your experiment writes to this directory will be persisted as a Beaker dataset when the experiment finalizes.
 And you can also create Beaker metrics for your experiment by writing a JSON file called `metrics.json` in the `/results` directory.

+### Can I access data on NFS?

+Yes.
+When you choose an on-premise cluster the NFS drives will automatically be attached to the experiment's container at `/net`.

 ### Why "Gantry"?

 A gantry is a structure that's used, among other things, to lift containers off of ships.
 Analogously Beaker Gantry's purpose is to lift Docker containers (or at least the *management* of Docker containers) away from users.